Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 What are the total closing costs as a percent in Bristol in 2026?

-The typical total closing cost percentage for a foreign buyer in Bristol in 2026 ranges from around 3.5% to 10% of the purchase price, with the wide range depending heavily on whether you are UK-resident, buying a main home, or purchasing an additional property.
+The typical total closing cost for a foreign individual buying in Bristol in 2026 is about 5% to 11.5% of the purchase price, before the deposit.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Bristol.